 2. Does the formatting fit standard guidelines?

 Online applications automatically format essays to fit standard guidelines.
 However, if you student is not applying online, he or she will have to ensure that formatting is standardized.
-Double check that the following guidelines are met:
+For example, double check that the following guidelines are met:

-• Only print on one side of the page
+• If printed, check formatting.
+Usually, only print on one side of the page.

-• Each page must include the student’s name, high school and date of birth
+• Also, check additional requirements, such as where or not each page must include the student’s name, high school and date of birth, etc.

 3. Does the introduction stand out?